lesterphillip/lesterphillip.github.io/_pages/about.md

 ---
 permalink: /
-title: "Voice research and all that kind of stuff."
+title: "Speech research and all that kind of stuff."
-excerpt: "About Me"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I'm Lester Violeta, a master's student at Nagoya University, Japan at Toda Laboratory under the supervision of Professor Tomoki Toda.
-My research focus is mainly on automatic speech recognition and voice conversion using different deep learning frameworks with a particular focus on minimally-resourced datasets.
+Hi, I'm Lester Violeta, a Ph.D. student at Nagoya University, Japan at Toda Laboratory under the supervision of Professor Tomoki Toda.
+I am also currently a research assistant at Sony Computer Science Laboratories in Tokyo.
+My research mainly focuses on voice conversion and automatic speech recognition using different deep learning frameworks, focusing on minimally-resourced datasets.
 I received the Monbukagakusho Japanese Government Scholarship, a full scholarship that covers my expenses while studying in Japan.
-My work has been published in S-tier speech conferences such as INTERSPEECH and ICASSP.
-Moreover, I am also scheduled to take the PhD course next April.
 I work on AI with the goal of making it more inclusive to everyone.

 Prior to this, I received my undergraduate degree from Ateneo de Manila University, Philippines.
 I also have several working experiences in software engineering and machine learning.
-Moreoever, I was also a research exchange student at Institut Catholique d'Arts et Metiers - Site de Paris-Senart in France where I worked on optimizing renewable energy systems for a semester during my undergraduate degree.
+Moreover, I was also a research exchange student at Institut Catholique d'Arts et Metiers - Site de Paris-Senart in France where I worked on optimizing renewable energy systems for a semester during my undergraduate degree.

 Some of my hobbies include language learning, where I learned French during my exchange program and am currently studying Japanese.
 Having this hobby led me to gain an interest in research in speech and languages, so here I am!

-You can download my CV [here](https://lesterphillip.github.io/images/CV.pdf).
+You can download my CV [here](https://lesterphillip.github.io/images/CV.pdf) or check out my papers in my Google Scholar [here](https://scholar.google.com/citations?user=iN-bKpcAAAAJ&hl=en&authuser=1).

 Updates
 ======
+- Oct 2023: Started as a research assistant at Sony CSL in Japan.
+- Sept 2023: Three co-authored papers accepted at ASRU 2023 (Taipei, Taiwan).
+- Aug 2023: First-author [paper](https://arxiv.org/abs/2306.13953) accepted at APSIPA 2023 (Taipei, Taiwan).
 - Apr 2023: Started my Ph.D. degree at Nagoya University.
 - Feb 2023: First-author [paper](https://arxiv.org/abs/2211.01079) accepted at ICASSP 2023 (Rhodes, Greece).
 - Jan 2023: I will be co-organizing the Singing Voice Conversion Challenge!
 More details can be found [here](http://vc-challenge.org/).
 Please join!